Raquele-Crotti/Grammable/README.md

 # Not yet implemented
 # ./spec/helpers/grams_helper_spec.rb:14
 ```
-Running our test finally told us something interesting!
 It tells us we have one pending test.
 That's because when we generated our grams controller, it gave us one placeholder test to give us a place to look.
 Edit spec/helpers/grams_helper_spec.rb and remove the line so it looks like this:
 ```
 RSpec.describe GramsHelper, type: :helper do